Inc44/Dimport/README.md

 `<json_path>` can be a link, either Google Drive download type `https://drive.usercontent.google.com/download?id=...` or GitHub raw type `https://raw.githubusercontent.com/user/repo/refs/heads/master/...`.
 However, other websites may not work for unknown reasons, like some temporary clipboards `https://nopaste.net/...`.

-Emojis that don't belong to the server may not be visible as images.
+Emojis that do not belong to the server are not visible.

 Content like embeds or polls is not imported.